-The revenue account entry for National Police Services of £590.2 million incorporates the costs of national, international and capital city functions, inclusive of an overhead allocation on a consistent basis with other headings in the statement.
+The Policing Services includes an amount for National Police Services of £590.3 million, which incorporates the costs of national, international, and capital city functions, inclusive of an overhead allocation on a consistent basis with other headings in the statement.
 The relevant grant received from central government for these activities amounted to £397.5 million.